immunefi-team/Bounty_Boosts/Alchemix/31520 - [SC - Critical] Incorrect accounting of totalVoting leads to pe....md

 # Incorrect accounting of `totalVoting` leads to permanent freeze of funds in Bribe contract and incorrect bribe distribution.

-Submitted on Mon May 20 2024 18:33:37 GMT-0400 (Atlantic Standard Time) by @hulkvision for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 00:33:37 UTC by @hulkvision for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31520